sjkingo/winpe_vnc/README.md

     ```

 12. Commit and unmount the image
-13. Export index:2 from the image (this compresses it again):

-    `dism /Export-Image /SourceImageFile:<SRC> /DestinationImageFile:<NEW_FILE> /Compress:max /SourceIndex:2`

-14. Upload to WDS and voila
+13. Upload to WDS and voila

 Some helpful commands